 Paul Bush, Pharm.D., is currently chief pharmacy officer for Duke University Hospital in Durham, North Carolina and program director for the Health System Pharmacy Administration/MS residency.
 He has held the positions of director of pharmacy services for Detroit Osteopathic Hospital, St. John Hospital and Medical Center, and Medical University of South Carolina, and was corporate director for Clinical Pharmacy Services for Horizon Health System.

-Wendy Cox, Pharm.D., is associate dean for curricular and student affairs and a clinical associate professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy.
-After receiving her Doctor of Pharmacy from the UNC Eshelman School of Pharmacy, she completed a pharmacy practice residency at the Medical University of South Carolina and a primary care specialty residency affiliated with Campbell University at Kaiser Permanente in Cary, North Carolina, and the Southern Regional Area Health Education Center in Fayetteville, North Carolina.
+Wendy Cox, PharmD, is associate dean for professional education and a clinical associate professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill.
+Cox received her Doctor of Pharmacy from the UNC Eshelman School of Pharmacy.
+After graduation, she completed a pharmacy practice residency at the Medical University of South Carolina and a primary care specialty residency affiliated with Campbell University at Kaiser Permanente in Cary, NC, and the Southern Regional Area Health Education Center in Fayetteville, NC.

 Rowell Daniels, PharmD, has served in numerous roles in his fourteen years at UNC Hospitals and Clinics, including director of pharmacy.
 He is currently the system vice president of pharmacy services at the hospital and the executive associate dean for pharmacy clinical practice at the UNC Eshelman School of Pharmacy.
 He ...